Chapter 51 BWV 104 Du Hirte Israel, höre

 The text is a double entreaty addressed to the Shepherd of Israel who leads His flock like sheep, firstly----Listen----or more poetically----Give ear----You who lead the sheep like Joseph!
 Secondly----Shine forth, You who sit upon the throne which the Cherubims support.
 From the beginning, lyricist and composer create the image of an idealised community which looks up towards an idyllic Higher Place to which we can all appeal for comfort, kindness and leadership.
 That is the essential theme of this cantata, an epitome of the ideal relationship between the spiritual and the corporeal worlds, mildly threatened only when natural human anxiety seeks reassurance (tenor aria).
 The aesthetic problem facing Bach was how to create a work approaching twenty minutes in length from a text essentially lacking in drama, and imbue it with sufficient musical variety to sustain interest.
 One of his solutions was to place the two longest and most similar movements (chorus and bass aria) as far apart as possible and to inject an element of tension and mild unrest in the minor-mode second and third movements.

-Returning to the chorus, the construction of the twenty-five bar instrumental introduction demonstrates Bach’s ability to create a variety of musical motives whilst maintaining the fundamental disposition of the movement.
+Returning to the chorus, the construction of the twenty-five bar instrumental introduction demonstrates Bach′s ability to create a variety of musical motives whilst maintaining the fundamental disposition of the movement.
 Bach plays the four principal ideas off against each other with his usual consummate skill and the resulting texture is nudged towards D major, the dominant key.
-Simultaneously the bass, beginning from its static position, takes on some of the figuration of the upper parts, eventually settling into a quietly determined three crotchets to the bar underpinning the sturdy harmonic progressions.
+Simultaneously the bass, beginning from a static position, takes on some of the figuration of the upper parts, eventually settling into a quietly determined three crotchets-to-the-bar underpinning the sturdy harmonic progressions.

 Whatever the reason, the effect of the band and choir uniting in these last bars remains powerful.
 Furthermore, Bach does not dilute it; he chooses not to recapitulate the initial orchestral introduction.